 In the pop-up window that opens, each option can have a price configured.
 Let’s say that John has 9 USD for 1sqf of Oak, 11 USD for 1sqf of Mapple, 8 USD for 1sqf of Cherry.

 Note: The prices applied to choices are not visible for respondents, but they can be manually added to the label in case you want to offer this level of detail for your respondents.

-Next step would be to click on Add product details in order to make sure the currency John wants to use is selected.
+Next step would be to click on Order options in order to make sure the currency John wants to use is selected.

 John also wants to collect information about the surface of the flooring from his customers.
 In this case, a Number field has to be added on the form.
 As this information is essential, the field has to be marked as required.

 Since John wants to display a calculated price based on the selected wood type and the surface, he has to use a Formula field.
 Under the Label option, John has to input the question text: “East Woodworking Inc. will gladly take on your project for the following price:”

 What is missing now is the actual formula to be created.
 John has to click on Add field button and select the field with the flooring options, which will then be multiplied by the value of the field containing the surface information.

 Once created, the formula will look like below:

 If John wants to have the currency displayed next to the resulting value, then Add prefix inside the field has to be checked.

 Important note: Formula field behaves differently than any other field.
 It is a read-only field in which only the total amount will be displayed.